Jesperoka/battlebuds/README.md

 It appears the Zig bindings for SDL2 that I'm using don't yet cover the SDL_hid* functions, so I'm using libhidapi directly, with the libusb-1.0 backend.

+### USB permissions
+Added a template rule file to be put in /etc/udev/rules.d/ for usb access without `sudo`.
+I wasn't working at first, after running the `sudo udevadm control --reload-rules` and `sudo udevadm trigger` commands in a restarted terminal.
+Mucked around with different variations of the rule, but after restarting WSL2 in the other terminal I was using as well, and reloading the rules again, suddenly it worked.
+I'm assuming it had something to do with USB passthrough to WSL2, rule loading and some interaction between those when restarting terminals.
+Basically, it's probably best to just add the rule, plug out the device, restart WSL2 terminals or Ubuntu and then reloading the rules just to be safe.

 # Dependencies:
 - Zig (using 0.14.0)